-- These sessions may be led by the class teacher, an intervention teacher or a trained Teaching Assistant under the direction of the Class Teacher and DSEN Lead, with advice from any other agencies involved.
+- These sessions may be led by the class teacher, an intervention teacher or a trained teaching assistant under the direction of the class teacher and SENDCo, with advice from any other agencies involved.

-- Progress is constantly monitored to ensure that 1 to 1 interventions are meeting the child’s needs.
+- Progress is monitored to ensure that 1 to 1 interventions are meeting the child’s needs.

 Who will explain this to me?

 - Class Teachers will meet with parents/carers on a termly basis at Parent’s afternoon to discuss and review your child’s needs, support and progress.
 You can also request a meeting with the class teacher at another time if you need to discuss further concerns or questions